ABOUT US

-Mudeford Wood Community Centre (MWCC) is set within the heart of the community, just a short distance from both Christchurch and Highcliffe, surrounded by woodland walks and the River Mude, and adjacent to a large recreation ground and children’s playground.
+Mudeford Wood Community Centre is set within the heart of community, just a short distance from both Christchurch and Highcliffe, surrounded by woodland walks and the River Mude and adjacent to a large recreational ground and children’s playground.

-The centre consists of our main hall, 3 other rooms, pre-school suite, as well as a large kitchen and multi-purpose sports courts.
-The centre has been extensively modernised over the past 10 years, creating a clean, safe and vibrant space for the local community to enjoy.
+The Centre has been extensively modernised over the past 13 years, creating a clean, safe and vibrant space for the local community.

 Meet Our Trust